The Credit Application Process Tasks:

 First, let’s examine the Credit Origination process and the tasks that are being automated.
 We will consider the case of a first-time buyer applying for $50,000 in credit.
-Here are the typical steps involved.
+Here are the typical steps involved in the credit application process:

 - Customer completes and submits the credit application